shuvangkardas/DasPlotter/README.md

 ### Option 2: Manual Installation

-1. Clone this repository
+1. Clone/download this repository
 2. Add the DasPlotter folder to your MATLAB path:
 ```matlab
 addpath('./DasPlotter/');
 ```

-Note: If you use the installation script (Option 1), you don't need to manually add the path in your scripts.
+Note: If you use the installation script (Option 1), you don't need to manually add the path in your script everytime you are generating figures.

 ## Quick Start